irthomas/nomad_obs/README.md

 Then wait a few minutes for the geometry calculations to be completed.
 The variable `orbitList` will be populated with all the geometric data for the MTP, and the generic orbit plan `nomad_mtpxxx_plan_generic.xlsx` will be placed in the `BASE_DIRECTORY`.

+One line in the orbit plan corresponds to a nightside followed by a dayside i.e. it starts at a day-to-night terminator and ends on the day-to-night terminator.
+One column in the orbit plan gives the night-to-day terminator crossing time, which is therefore at the mid-point of that orbit.
+Each orbit is 2 hours long, and so nightside observations will occur in the 1 hour before the night-to-day crossing time; and dayside nadirs/limbs will be measured within the hour after the night-to-day crossing time.

 #### Select LNO dayside nadirs